benjaminchacko/express-rest-api/README.md

 ## Project Description

-This repository an Express.js API routes app which is a simple example of how to use the [Express.js](https://expressjs.com/) framework.
+This repository is an Express.js API routes app which is a simple example of how to use the [Express.js](https://expressjs.com/) framework.

 I have used the [MongoDB](https://www.mongodb.com/) database to store the data.